 These acts define a disability as a physical or mental impairment that substantially limits one or more major life activities.
 Moreover, a student with a qualified disability must meet the academic and technical standards required for admission or participation in an educational program or activity.
 AJU does not waive academic requirements for degrees or alter admissions criteria for any student, but the University makes every effort to provide reasonable accommodations when presented with appropriate, compliant documentation.

-To be considered for accommodations, students must provide official documentation to the Office of Academic Affairs (academicaffairsataju.edu (academicaffairsatajudotedu)).
+To be considered for accommodations, students must provide official documentation to the Director of Equity, Compliance, and Title IX, May Zhang, (may.zhangaju.edu).
 Whenever possible, accommodations requests should be submitted prior to the start of each semester.
 The request must include a medical evaluation, completed within the last three years, containing:

-• Recommended accommodations with the rational for each recommended accommodation.
+- Recommended accommodations with the rationale for each recommended accommodation.
 Such accommodation recommendations should be appropriate for an institute of higher education

 The evaluation must be on official letterhead including the printed name, signature, title, professional credentials and license number of the evaluator along with the address, telephone, and (if applicable) fax number(s).